graphprotocol/networks-registry/README.md

 # The Graph networks registry

 This repository manages a registry of networks in The Graph ecosystem.
 See [Releases](https://github.com/pinax-network/supported-networks/releases) page for the latest version of the registry.
+See [docs/networks-table.md](./docs/networks-table.md) for the up-to-date auto-generated networks table.

 ## Adding/updating a chain